We'll Run Until She's Out Of Breath

 One headlight- The Wallflowers

-"To love in the year to come, cherishing the memories we've made and have yet to experience." my cousin's champagne flute rises.
-Rikku's gaze drifts around the room, appreciating each of her guests, her husband, Gippal, pulls her close to his side.
+"I want another year like the last, full of memories we can make together." my cousin's champagne flute rises, she presses her lips to Gippal's cheek.
+Rikku's gaze drifts around the room, appreciating her guests, her husband pulls her close to his side.

 "A toast to reunions."
-I smile, tilting my glass to Gippal's contribution, "To our friends who so graciously made it out to celebrate with us tonight."
+I smile, tilting my glass to Gippal's contribution, "To our friends who so graciously made it out to celebrate with us for the new year."

 We drink.
-I scrutinize the environment, the people I once knew well.
+I scrutinize the people I once knew.
 Despite everything he's gone through Tidus hasn't changed.
-I watch him carefully in my peripheral vision, the way he laughs with every fiber of his body, how he exaggerates when he tells his stories.
+And maybe I haven't either, since I can't help but watch him carefully in my peripheral vision, the way he laughs with every fiber, his exaggerated way of telling his stories.
 I know I'm being unreasonable, inflexible at my post against the wall.
-Familiar faces take turns approaching me, their questions are all the same.
+Familiar faces take turns approaching me, their questions are unorigional.

-While helping me sort through my luggage, Rikku said that she noticed I've changed; I was the one somehow different.
+While helping me sort through my luggage, Rikku said that she noticed I've the difference; I was the one somehow new.
+She wasn't sure she liked it.
 I took this as a compliment because she said it with a smile.
 She hoped this weekend would patch things up—insisting Zanarkand wasn't the same without me.
 I doubt that in our years growing up and attending school together that I'd ever made much of an impression, sticking strictly to the sidelines, accustomed, but never quite comfortable.

-However, with Tidus I was once at ease, he had a way with me.
-We grew up together playing on the same street.
-For so many years he was my refuge, my best friend.
-But school… school brought sports, girls and other interests.
+I used to feel at ease with Tidus.
+He had a way with me.
+We grew up door to door on the same street.
+For so many years he was my best friend.
+High School brought sports, girls and other interests.

 "Yuna?"
 A thick accent collides into my train of thought, and I shift my weight, turning to address Tidus' date.

 "You must be Dona?"
 I turn all my attention to her with the intention of maintaining eye contact.
-Her gaze isn't light, it isn't innocent.
-She wants something from me.
+Her gaze isn't light.
+She has intentions.
+She has something to ask me.

 "Correct."
 She smiles, extending her hand.
 "I figured I'd introduce myself, since you're the only friend of Tidus' that I haven't met."

-I receive her shake and try to keep myself steady as I smile back, "I've spent the last few years abroad studying.
-It seems I've missed out on a few things."
+I receive her shake and try to keep myself steady as I smile back, "I've spent the last few years studying in Bevelle.
+I've missed out on a few things."

 She smiles slowly, "Well, there is time enough to catch up."